🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸ’‰ Healthcare Affordability + 7.5 -- 25 While emergency care is free at the point of use for residents via the NHS, digital nomads must rely on private insurance or pay out-of-pocket for non-emergency GP or specialist services, which can be costly.
+πŸ’‰ Healthcare Affordability + 6.5 -- 25 NHS services are free at the point of use for residents and many visitors with reciprocal agreements, but digital nomads may need private insurance for comprehensive cover.

 πŸ’Ό WORK ENVIRONMENT